 Austin’s practice focuses on commercial litigation and insolvency, specialising in construction, insurance, product liability, and property damage.
 He also has experience in cross-border arbitration and travel law.

 He has been instructed in a range of disputes including the Kenya Emergency Group Litigation and Redbourn Group v Fairgate Group EWHC 658 (TCC), successfully resisting a claim for the lost chance to earn fees in a development contract (led by Andrew Miller QC).
 Austin worked with the GLD in SPL v DEFRA, a claim for over £50 million in Francovich damages for denial of payments under the EU Common Agricultural Policy, and he is currently instructed in the Dame Linda Dobbs Review into the Lloyds Banking Group.
 He has a keen interest in repudiatory breach and loss-of-chance issues in construction disputes.

 Prior to joining Chambers, Austin read Law at Trinity Hall, Cambridge, where he was elected President of the Cambridge Union Society.
 His LLM dissertation, examining the enforcement of arbitration awards tainted by foreign illegality, was among the top in his year at LSE.
 While studying international arbitration and public international law, Austin competed in the Jessup International Law Moot and the Vis International Commercial Arbitration Moot.
-Austin has since taught himself New York law and is currently awaiting admission to the New York State Attorney in the summer of 2019.
+Austin has since taught himself New York law and was admitted as a New York State Attorney in the summer of 2019.

 Austin regularly appears in the High Court and County Court in all levels of claims and application, including interim applications before both Masters and Judges.
 Austin appears in the High Court (Chancery Division) Interim Applications Court acting pro bono as part of the CLIPS scheme.
 He has been seconded to Pinsent Masons, where he worked with the property damage team.
 In 2018 he was seconded to Mills & Reeve, where he assisted the commercial team in a number of Norwich Pharmacal applications and freezing injunctions.

 Austin acts for both claimants and defendants in contractual and tortious commercial disputes.
 He has appeared both led and as sole junior in a number of cases involving allegations of repudiatory breach of construction contracts and loss-of-a-chance.